 Formats involving binary data, most notably packed decimals, can use delimiter scanning but care must be taken that the delimiters cannot match data represented in these formats.
 In particular, the delimiters must be chosen with knowledge that BCD data can contain any byte both of whose nibbles are 0 to 9 (that is, excluding A to F).
 Packed data adds bytes with a sign indicator, that is, a nibble in the range A to F.

 General binary data can contain any bit pattern whatsoever, so delimiter scanning for numbers and calendars with dfdl:representation 'binary' are disallowed, with the specific exception of packed decimals.
 Delimiter scanning is also allowed for type xs:hexBinary.

+Implementation Note: Scanning for delimiters when data is binary, or when using byte-value (aka raw byte) entities in delimiters, means that a simple character based delimiter scanner is not sufficient, as the delimiter may not be representable as characters.

 dfdl:lengthKind 'implicit'